P146737/DataManagement_Assignment1/README.md

 - **GitHub** - for version control and publishing

 ## Repository contents
+The full Python analysis notebook is available in this repository as Insurance Data Analysis using Hive and Python.ipynb.
+You can open and run it directly on Google Colab for interactive exploration.

 ## Project Sections
 ### 1. Data Cleaning
 - Verified dataset for missing values (none found)